You are here: Urology Textbook > Testes > Epididymitis

 - Chronic epididymalgia: chronic pain felt in the epididymis

 - Tender and swollen spermatic cord

 - Scrotal swelling and redness

 - Intact cremasteric reflex, the Prehn sign is not reliable, should be positive (lifting of the testis alleviates the pain).

 - Complications: abscess, urosepsis, Fournier gangrene.

 Urethral swab and PCR testing for gonorrhea or chlamydial infection if STD are possible.

 - Urine culture: can identify the pathogen, but is negative at 40–90% of patients.

-Ultrasound imaging is mandatory for differential diagnosis to testicular torsion.
+Testicular ultrasound examination is mandatory for differential diagnosis to testicular torsion.
 In epididymitis, ultrasound imaging shows an enlarged epididymis, often together with a hydrozele [ultrasound imaging: epididymitis].
 It is important to rule out abscess formation, involvement of the testicular parenchyma and rule out testicular torsion with Doppler ultrasound (see below).

 Surgical Exploration of the Scrotum